 - The classes are taught in such a way that students have trouble retaining knowledge because the class order is not designed to build on previous knowledge - Information is given after the concepts it explains.
 (The pharmacology is given before the diseases they learn the treatment of diseases before they learn about the diseases) - The anatomy is given 25 weeks before the diseases are introduced

-The diagnostic procedures are outline before the diseases are introduced or explained
+- The diagnostic procedures are outline before the diseases are introduced or explained information due time gaps between introductory and advanced classes.

 CLO Data